Yamato-Security/sigma-to-hayabusa-converter/README.md

 ![version](https://img.shields.io/badge/Platform-Lin-green)
 ![version](https://img.shields.io/badge/Platform-Mac-green)

-## Pre-converted Sigma rules
+## Pre-converted Sigma rules in Hayabusa

-Sigma rules have already been pre-converted to hayabusa format and placed in the `./rules/sigma` directory.
+Sigma rules have already been pre-converted to hayabusa format with this tool and placed in Hayabusa's `./rules/sigma` directory.
 Please refer to this documentation to convert rules on your own for local testing, using the latest rules, etc...

 ## Environment